 - Consent API

-You can configure The Server to accept access tokens provided by LDAP clients using the OAUTHBEARER Simple Authentication and Security Layer (SASL) authentication method.
+You can configure the PingDirectory server to accept access tokens provided by LDAP clients using the OAUTHBEARER Simple Authentication and Security Layer (SASL) authentication method.